GOUTHAM-2002/Basic-Programs/README.md

 # Basic-Dictionary
 demo
-This is a basic dicitonary
+This is a compilation of basic programs in python